Skip to main content

 They were opposites in almost every way.
 He was rational, independent, driven by logic.
 She was emotional, nurturing, rooted in feeling.
 In most relationships, these differences create endless friction.
 In most arranged marriages, they would have been fatal.

-But the charts revealed something crucial: their differences were
+But the charts revealed something crucial:

 complementary, not contradictory.